looker-open-source/looker-explore-assistant/README.md

  - Cached Explore URL's when clicking from History
  - Structured Logging with Input & Output Token Counts (*enables a workflow of log sink to BQ for cost estimation & tracking*)
  - Flexible Deployment Options

-Upcoming capabilities on the roadmap:

  - Multi-turn
  - Insight Summarization

 ### Technologies Used
 #### Frontend